-International capabilities Yes, non-US grants will need to go through due diligence process (equivalency determination and expenditure responsibility) and the Office of Foreign Assets Control (OFAC) 8 .
-Competence Start up process Minimal 9 (compared to other mechanisms considered) Team responsible for grant requests, implementation, evaluation, oversight Grants management professional or related experience required.
+volunteers.
+These structures would exist regardless of the mechanisms chosen.
+Ability to sunset Yes 5 International capabilities Yes, non-US grants will need to go through due diligence process (equivalency determination and expenditure responsibility).
+Competence Start up process Minimal 7 (compared to other mechanisms considered) Team responsible for grant requests, implementation, evaluation, oversight Grants management professional or related experience required.
 Communications ICANN resources may be allocated for public relations and external content.
-Administrative: audit, legal, investment responsibilities, risk management ICANN Staff manages the audit, legal and investments.
-Grant activities are listed on the annual tax filings with the US government.
+Administrative: audit, legal, investment responsibilities, risk management ICANN Staff manages the audit, legal and investment requirements.
+Grant activities are listed on the annual tax filings with the US Federal government and State of California.
 Cost Start-up cost Expected to be minimal compared to the other mechanisms.
 Possible legal fees as bylaw changes may be needed.
-General annual expenses For illustrative purposes, if ICANN had a fund of USD \$X Million and wanted to sunset the granting period in 10 years (2028), ICANN would have an annual budget of roughly 1/10th of the total.
-Depending on costs related to the programs, a portion of the annual budget will cover all program functions, investment fees, administrative expenses including staff, legal/audit, property etc.
+General annual expenses For illustrative purposes, if ICANN had a fund of USD \$X Million and wanted to sunset the granting period in 10 years (2028), ICANN would have roughly 1/10th of the total available in each of those years to cover both the grantmaking as well as all program functions, such as investment fees, operating and administrative expenses including staff, legal services, audit services, facilities, etc.

-Mechanism B: ICANN + External Organization
+Mechanism B: ICANN + External Charitable Organization

-ICANN Internal Granting Department collaborates with an existing non-profit, such as a donor-advised-fund (DAF).
+ICANN Internal Granting Department8 collaborates with an existing non-profit, such as a donor-advised-fund (DAF).
 "A donor-advised fund, or DAF, is a philanthropic vehicle established at a public charity.
 It allows donors to make a charitable contribution, receive an immediate tax benefit and then recommend grants from the fund over time.
-An easy way to think about a donor-advised fund is like a charitable savings account: a donor contributes to the fund as frequently as they like and then recommends grants to their favorite charity when they are ready" 10.
-Internal staff would manage ICANN messaging, communication and oversight and would be able to control grants.
-Each year the team could grant funds to a DAF to manage, administrate and implement.
-ICANN directs the distribution but the investment control is managed by the DAF.
-DAF grants are on the DAF Annual Tax Filing.
+An easy way to think about a donor-advised fund is like a charitable savings account: a donor contributes to the fund as frequently as they like and then recommends grants to their favorite charity when